Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Appendix

 \subsection{\ours{} prompting details.}

-As described in Section~\ref{sec:tamp-with-open-world-concepts}, our approach consists of an initial discrete constraint generation phase followed by continuous constraint generation based on a discrete partial plan skeleton with language parameters filled in.
+As described in Section~\ref{sec:tamp-with-open-world-concepts}, our approach consists of an initial discrete constraint generation phase followed by continuous constraint generation based on a discrete partial plan skeleton with language parameters filled in (i.e., plan sketch).

 We use separate prompts for both the discrete and continuous constraint generation.
 For both discrete and continuous constraint generation, we provide an image of the initial state of the task as part of the prompt.